-If you would like an IUD inserted, you will need to speak to a GP first and it would be best to do that with a GP who inserts them (Dr. Thacker, Dr Seyfollahi, Dr Nicholson, Dr Browne).
-We recommend booking a face-to-face appointment for this.
+If you would like an IUD inserted, you will need to speak to a GP first and it would be best to do that with a GP who inserts them (Dr. Thacker, Dr Seyfollahi, Dr Browne).
+We recommend booking a face to face appointment for this.
 The doctor will discuss what’s involved and will arrange an appointment at a later date to insert it if you wish to do so.

 Feel free to book anappointment to discuss even if you are not completely sure of your choice.

 If you wish to have an IUD or IUS removed, you can book any appointment with the above GPs to do so without a prior appointment.
 Please be aware if you do not wish to become pregnant you should not have unprotected sex seven days before it is removed.

 Counselling is available from one of the counsellors who run regular sessions at the surgery.
 If you think you would benefit from this service please make an appointment with one of the doctors who will assess your suitability and arrange a referral if appropriate.

 Some services provided are not covered under our contract with the NHS and therefore attract charges.
 Examples include the following: